kolafish/tantivy/JSON_ORDER_BY_DESIGN.md

 3.  **The Performance Problem**: An analysis of why the naive approach is inefficient for our dynamic JSON use case.
 4.  **Recommended Solution**: A proposal for user-configured sort fields to achieve optimal performance.

-## 2. Part 1: Tantivy's Fast Fields and Sorting - The Current Landscape
+## 2. Tantivy's Fast Fields and Sorting: The Current Landscape

 ### What are Fast Fields?
 Fast fields in Tantivy are column-oriented storage structures optimized for efficient per-document value access.
 They are the core mechanism that enables features requiring rapid lookups of a field's value for a given document ID.
 Key use cases include: